neilbasalo/tribute-page-project/README.md

-# tribute-page
+# tribute-page-project

-This a Tribute Page Project for freeCodeCamp.
+Bob Marley Tribute Page Project for freeCodeCamp.

 This will be a part of my coding journey.